 No, a physical move of an office has its own procedure, and the coordination of moving phones is part of that procedure.

 In order to ensure privacy and confidentiality for Webster employees and our students, the University utilizes specific security procedures regarding how information is handled.
-The access request forms, and its accompanying procedures, reflect current generally accepted security compliance requirements within Higher Education.
+The access request form reflects current generally accepted security compliance requirements within Higher Education.

 You will receive email messages sent to your Webster University email account from Information Technology, listing your CX (CARS) username and password, your Novell username and password (Webster Groves campus only), and your phone system information.
 You will be required to change your password the first time you log in to CX (CARS) and Novell.

 From the date the work order is received in Information Technology, it takes approximately 48 hours for your access to various enterprise systems to be generated.
 If you have not received an email from Information Technology with your access information within 48 hours, please call the IT Service Desk with your work order (incident report) number to check on the status of your request.

 Can I, as a supervisor, submit a service request (work order) for ESA before my new employee starts work?

 In order for your employee to have the proper access to CX (CARS), Novell, and the phone system on their official first day of work, request that the employee sign the Enterprise Systems Access Request form one to two weeks ahead of time.
 Human Resources, Academic Affairs, or other authorized administrative department then must enter a work record into CX (CARS) before Information Technology can grant access to enterprise systems.
 Then, you must enter the employee's CX (CARS) ID number on the access request form.
 Depending on what access has been requested, an email message(s) containing access information will be sent to the employee's Webster University email account once access has been granted.